Legal Status for Dreamers

 U.S. sharply increases separation of immigrant families at the border

-ACLU sues ORR for blocking a detained undocumented woman’s access to abortion
+ACLU sues the Office of Refugee Resettlement for blocking a detained, undocumented 17-year-old’s access to abortion

 “DACA changed my life.
 I was able to get a license, get a [job] and apply for college...
 Now that it has been taken away, I do not know what my future and that of so many members of my community holds.”

+DACA protects undocumented immigrants who emigrated as children from getting deported.
 Nine in 10 Americans believe Dreamers should be allowed to stay in the United States.
-And yet, the Trump-Pence administration is trying to end DACA as part of its larger crackdown on immigration.
+And yet, the Trump-Pence administration continually tried to end DACA as part of its larger crackdown on immigration.

-This crackdown puts young people’s lives in limbo and causes them to live under constant threat.
-That, in turn, causes far-reaching anxiety — which can hurt their whole families’ health and wellbeing.
+The administration's crackdown on immigration put young people’s lives in limbo and caused some to live under constant threat.
+That, in turn, caused far-reaching anxiety — which can hurt whole families’ health and wellbeing.

 Background on DACA